 With little other evidence linking him to the murder, police did not charge him with the murder.
 However, they did charge him with drug-dealing.
 Avery was convicted in 1998 on the narcotics charges and sentenced to 10 years in prison.

 In 2004, Milwaukee County authorities charged Avery with reckless homicide in the death of Griffin after three prison inmates contended he had confessed to killing her.
-Two of the inmates recanted prior to trial and did not testify.
-The third testified that Avery admitted to the murder.
+One of the inmates recanted prior to trial and did not testify.
+The other two testified that Avery admitted to the murder.

 Avery was convicted on March 9, 2005 and sentenced to 40 years in prison.